andpop/clipboard_js/README.md

 # clipboard_js
-Work with images from clipboard
+Paste image from clipboard to page and upload this image to server.